sofiia-pohuliailo388/CloudRAG/README.md

-# 📚 Аналітична система: Архів Айн Ренд
+# 📚 Analytical System: Ayn Rand Archive

 A pet project — a RAG-based chatbot that loads files from cloud storage, converts them into a vector database, and answers user questions based on the content.